 Didactic lectures and physical examination of newborns, toddlers, and older children provide M.D. students with their initial pediatric patient contact.
 This experience includes taking a history, performing a physical examination, appraisal of growth and development, nutrition, and symptomatology of newborns, toddlers, and adolescents.

-For junior and senior medical students, the inpatient service provides training in the complex problems of disease and critical illness.
+For core and advanced medical students, the inpatient service provides training in the complex problems of disease and critical illness.
 Students participate in daily rounds involving general pediatrics and all subspecialties.
 Challenging and interesting cases are presented for discussion of diagnosis and treatment.

-Outpatient experience, available in the junior clerkship and fourth-year electives, stresses principles and practices required for the maintenance of children's health, treatment of common general pediatric disorders, and the diagnosis and treatment of subspecialty ambulatory patients.
+Outpatient experience, available in the core clerkship and advanced electives, stresses principles and practices required for the maintenance of children's health, treatment of common general pediatric disorders, and the diagnosis and treatment of subspecialty ambulatory patients.

 Residency Program, Fellowships

 The department offers an accredited three-year residency program designed to prepare trainees for professional careers in general pediatrics or for further fellowship training.
-The program meets the eligibility requirements of the American Board of Pediatrics (ABP) and is approved for 13 residents per year by the Accreditation Council for Graduate Medical Education (ACGME).
+The program meets the eligibility requirements of the American Board of Pediatrics (ABP) and is approved for 15 residents and one child neurology resident per year by the Accreditation Council for Graduate Medical Education (ACGME).

-The Stead Family Department of Pediatrics has inpatient and outpatient facilities in the University of Iowa Children's Hospital.
+The Stead Family Department of Pediatrics has inpatient and outpatient facilities in the University of Iowa Stead Family Children's Hospital.
 Additional outpatient facilities are located at Iowa River Landing in Coralville.

 The department maintains a number of laboratories that perform both clinical and research studies.